-Although a woman's own physician could provide the counseling, most patients do not feel comfortable discussing abortion with their doctors, so they call the clinic.466 The Women's Center staff report that they receive feedback from some patients indicating that patients blame them for the requirement.467 One physician believes that private physicians are deterred from providing abortion by the burden of the process and the stigma engendered by the 24-hour requirement.468 Another pointed out that the mandatory information is already a required part of obtaining informed consent, as legally mandated for any medical procedure: "it just binds our hands of how we have to say it."469 She noted that it is not necessary for a doctor to provide this information and that physicians can delegate this duty for more complicated medical procedures than abortion.470
+Although a woman's own physician could provide the counseling, most patients do not feel comfortable discussing abortion with their doctors, so they call the clinic.
+The Women's Center staff report that they receive feedback from some patients indicating that patients blame them for the requirement.
+One physician believes that private physicians are deterred from providing abortion by the burden of the process and the stigma engendered by the 24-hour requirement.
+Another pointed out that the mandatory information is already a required part of obtaining informed consent, as legally mandated for any medical procedure: "it just binds our hands of how we have to say it."
+She noted that it is not necessary for a doctor to provide this information and that physicians can delegate this duty for more complicated medical procedures than abortion.

 In order to ameliorate the effect on patients, clinics variously offer a telephone appointment with a doctor or an in-person group meeting or video viewing to comply with the restriction.
-At Allegheny Repro, while the clinic has an in-person video option, two physicians take calls from women for an hour and a half twice a week to satisfy the requirements.471 allowing most women who live a significant distance away to avoid two visits to the clinic.472 The volume of women calling, however, may result in busy signals; women may also be unable to make the call during the available times.473 The clinic is often forced to reschedule abortion appointments so women can comply with the 24-hour delay,474 or to turn women away, some of whom do not come back.475

-Even clinics that attempt to make the required visit meaningful and useful to women report that many patients face increased costs, stress, travel, and delay due to the restriction and may delay the abortion for a significant time, or forgo it altogether, as a result.
-"It always seems to be a time-sensitive issue, a ticking time bomb ... it adds to a chaotic [atmosphere] that has no place in healthcare."476 The lack of providers and the restricted provision schedules of some clinics, together with the mandated waiting period, can delay women for a significant period of time: "So, if a patient comes in on Monday, at 10 weeks, four days, and our Friday is full, now she'll be too far along [the clinic's limit is 12 weeks].
+At Allegheny Repro, while the clinic has an in-person video option, two physicians take calls from women for an hour and a half twice a week to satisfy the requirements, 471 allowing most women who live a significant distance away to avoid two visits to the clinic.
+472 The volume of women calling, however, may result in busy signals; women may also be unable to make the call during the available times.
+473 The clinic is often forced to reschedule abortion appointments so women can comply with the 24-hour delay, 474 or to turn women away, some of whom do not come back.
+475 a ticking time bomb ... it adds to a chaotic [atmosphere] that has no place in healthcare."476 The lack of providers and the restricted provision schedules of some clinics, together with the mandated waiting period, can delay women for a significant period of time: "So, if a patient comes in on Monday, at 10 weeks, four days, and our Friday is full, now she'll be too far along [the clinic's limit is 12 weeks].
 If she could have had it that day, it would've been fine."477 The most vulnerable women are harmed the most (see box: Mandatory Delay Harms Vulnerable Women).
 The administrator of the Women's Center commented on the negative effect of interrelationship of the stigma surrounding abortion and the waiting period on women: "Patients A, B, and C are just inconvenienced, but in the big picture, somehow it contributes to the idea that you are doing something wrong. ...
 I think that's very harmful."478